aerique/aiweb/README.md

  - It should now work as a standalone server without passwordless SSH.
 If you want to run multiple workers on separate servers, passwordless SSH authentication is needed.

- - Compile the Isolate submodule and make sure the path is correct in config.py
+ - Compile the Isolate submodule and set the suid bit on the isolate binary

+ - Make sure config.py has the correct prefix and isolate_bin

  - Run these commands to create the databases:
    - $ ./manage.py migrate